 The real difference

-The newer Boomi pitch — a unified platform for data pipelines (Rivery), managed file transfer (Thru), and API management (APIIDA, Mashery) — is really an acquisition quilt.
-That operational complexity is baked in from day one.
-New features arrive fragmented across disconnected product lines rather than as a coherent platform experience.
+The newer Boomi pitch calls itself a unified platform.
+But data pipelines (Rivery), managed file transfer (Thru), and API management (APIIDA, Mashery) are really acquisitions stitched together.
+Operational complexity is baked in.
+New features arrive fragmented across disconnected product lines rather than as a coherent experience.

-Meanwhile, the AI era has arrived and Boomi doesn’t have a native answer: no agent builder, no MCP governance layer.
-Customers with AI ambitions end up bolting other tools onto Boomi’s integration foundation.
+The AI era has arrived and Boomi doesn’t have a native answer.
+No agent builder, no MCP governance layer.
+Customers with AI ambitions bolt other tools onto Boomi’s integration foundation.

 Where Boomi wins